top of page

 My research interests focus on wildlife ecology and conservation from local to global scales.
 I work from whole organisms to communities to understand how species respond to human and natural drivers.
 My doctoral research aims to answer the overarching question: how does environmental change constrain seabird energetics across space and time?
 Through coupling fieldwork with timeseries and powerful modelling frameworks (e.g., Niche Mapper, Dynamic Energy Budget Modelling), I hope to expose the seabird species and populations with the greatest energetic limitations to past and future environmental change.

-*co-supervised by Amanda Bates
+*part-time and co-supervised by Amanda Bates

 EDUCATION: